 What is adrenal fatigue?

-Tired, worn-out, just can’t regain your normal energy no matter what you do or how many doctors you visit?
+Tired, worn-out, or just can’t regain your normal energy no matter what you do or how many doctors you visit?
 An extremely common and overlooked problem is weak adrenal gland function.
 Adrenal Fatigue (technically called “hypoadrenia” and “hypoadrenalism”) has been one of our most prevalent yet rarely diagnosed conditions for the last fifty years.
-Despite being described in medical texts in the 1800’s, and despite the development of the first really effective treatment in the 1930’s, most “convential” physicians are unaware that the problem exists!
+Despite being described in medical texts in the 1800s, and despite the development of the first effective treatment in the 1930s, most conventional physicians are unaware that the problem exists.

-According to Dr. James Wilson, N.D., D.C., Ph.D., “it is estimated that up to 80% of adult Americans suffer some level of adrenal fatigue at some time during their life and remains one of the most under-diagnosed illnesses in the U.S..
-Too much physical, emotional, environmental and/or psychological stress can deplete your adrenals, causing a decrease in the output of adrenal hormones, particulary cortisol.
-This lowered adrenal activity (hypoadrenia), resulting from adrenal fatigue, can range in severity all the way from almost zero to almost normal.
-The extreme low end of hypoadrenia is called Addison’s disease and luckily, it is the rarest form of hypoadrenia.
+According to Dr. James Wilson, N.D., D.C., Ph.D., “it is estimated that up to 80% of adult Americans suffer some level of adrenal fatigue at some time during their life and remains one of the most under-diagnosed illnesses in the U.S. Too much physical, emotional, environmental, and psychological stress can deplete your adrenals, causing a decrease in the output of adrenal hormones, particularly cortisol.
+This lowered adrenal activity (hypoadrenia), resulting from adrenal fatigue, can have a wide range of severity.
+The extreme low end of hypoadrenia is called Addison’s disease and luckily it is the rarest form of hypoadrenia.